Intervention and Collective Self-Determination [Abstract]

 On Moral Equivalency and Cold War History [Abstract]

-"National History Standards" and the Smithsonian's abortive effort to mount a fiftieth anniversary exhibit on the decision to drop the atomic bomb suggest the need for historians to rethink some of their academic approaches to this subject.
+"National History Standards" and the Smithsonian's abortive effort to mount a 50th anniversary exhibit on the decision to drop the atomic bomb suggest that historians need to rethink some of their academic approaches to this subject, wrote John Lewis Gaddis in 1996.
+Free online till December 31, 2014.

 Author(s): John Lewis Gaddis